 Turkish Dinner Party (the best of Turkey)

-And if you still need more information or assistance, here are links to a couple of blogs we found helpful:
+And if you still need more information or assistance for traveling around Turkey, here are links to a couple of blogs we found helpful:

-If you have any questions, or comments, please leave them below.
+If you have any questions, or comments about traveling around Turkey, please leave them below.

 This post also appeared on Weekend Travel Inspiration.
 Check it out for great travel writing and a huge dose of travel inspirations.